Angelus Oaks, California: History

-In 1919, with automobiles now traveling up the road to Big Bear, the Angelus Oaks Lodge became a perfect spot to replenish the water in their radiators.
-A few cabins were built by two brothers that owned the Lodge at that time.
-These crude cabins were nothing more than four walls and contained only cots for sleeping and a wood-burning stove for heat and cooking.

 The original school was a log cabin on a hill located behind and rented from Glen Lodge.
 This lodge had a full restaurant, bar, gas and repair station, grocery store, hotel, cabins, and a dance hall with a large fireplace.
 In 1953 the first teacher, originally from South Dakota and a graduate of USC, was Orville Young.
 He lived with his family in Camp Angelus and taught the community children from five to 13 years of age at Camp Angelus Elementary.
 In 1956 the natural wood clad (later painted red) one-room school-house serving grades one through seven was built, and closed permanently in 2004.
 Glen Lodge burned down in the late Sixties.

 In the 1970s, when the postal service decided to combine the two small post offices of Camp Angelus and Seven Oaks, closing the Seven Oaks location, they renamed the remaining office "Angelus Oaks".
 That name stuck with the town.
-It was at this time that the Lodge was abandoned and fell into disrepair.

 In 1987, the lodge was purchased by a couple living at that time in Long Beach, California.
 The lodge and cabins were restored over a two-year period and heaters and showers were added to the cabins.
-The lodge and surrounding cabins became a livable resort for individuals wanting to get away from the hectic city life below.
-Over the years, full bathrooms, kitchens, and even some dividing walls for bedrooms were added.
-Beginning in 2012 and continuing through 2015, the Lodge and its outer cabins once again underwent a major restoration.
 As of January 2015, eight of the original 12 cabins have been completely restored, and the Lodge is open for viewing.
 The cabins are available to rent on a nightly basis and are operated under a special use permit provided by the USDA Forest Service.

 On February 12, 2013, in a rural area east of Angelus Oaks, the search for Christopher Dorner ended after a standoff with the San Bernardino County Sheriff's Department.
 He was the primary suspect in a series of shootings.